RTC

 It also requires a valid SSL certificate, which can be solved for free with the DNS Challenge.

-The reverse proxy must support this (such as nginx).
+The reverse proxy must support this.

 This then results in the above architecture.